 By doing a first look, not only can we get the portraits taken care of before the ceremony, but we will also have more time to devote to them.
 In a traditional timeline, we are usually limited to squeezing all the portraits into the cocktail hour time slot.
-This means completing family portraits, bridal party portraits, and couple’s portraits all in less than an hour.
-The portraits of the bride and groom usually come last, which means we often have very little time to spend on what are arguably the most important shots!
+This means completing family portraits, wedding party portraits, and couple’s portraits all in less than an hour.
+The portraits of the couple usually come last, which means we often have very little time to spend on what are arguably the most important shots!

 By doing a first look and shifting the portraits to before the ceremony, we can take our time on them.
 Especially the couple’s photos, which we make the first priority!
 And for us, more time for portraits means we can be more creative with the photos.
 In the end, you’ll get better portraits and a bigger variety of them.

 A first look also helps us better capture the actual moment when you see each other for the first time.
 Without a first look, capturing the reaction during the ceremony is more difficult, as we are often limited on where we can position ourselves.
 Also, the moment is quite brief and doesn’t allow you to interact afterward since the ceremony starts immediately.
 Opting for a first look lets you stretch out the moment for as long as you want and interact by talking, hugging, kissing, etc.

 3) A chance to calm your nerves and take the pressure off

 Even if you are usually calm under pressure, it is easy to get overwhelmed and nervous on your wedding day.
 Knowing this is the biggest day of your life and you will be the center of attention can be anxiety-inducing.
 Especially if you get nervous in front of crowds, doing a first look will definitely help take the pressure off.
 It gives you a chance to chat with your significant other and calm each other down before walking down the aisle.
 Definitely a confidence booster!